Super closeup of the top four rows of floating bookshelves and the top part of the tv

 a single steel bracket for the first of the floating bookshelves is installed in a corner

-Having never done this before, we decided the first shelf should be:
+Having never done this before, we decided it would be a good idea if the first shelf was:

 • a shorter shelf